sinatra/sinatra.github.com/testing.markdown

 ### [RSpec][]

-Sinatra can be tested under RSpec using the `spec/interop` library.
+Sinatra can be tested under plain RSpec.
 The `Rack::Test` module should be included within the `describe` block:

     require 'hello_world'  # <-- your sinatra app
     require 'spec'
-    require 'spec/interop/test'
     require 'rack/test'

     set :environment, :test

     describe 'The HelloWorld App' do
       include Rack::Test::Methods

+      def app
+        Sinatra::Application
+      end

       it "says hello" do
         get '/'